K2VIEW ebook

 The data product lifecycle

-• Definition and design
+Definition and design

 Data product requirements are defined in the context of business objectives, data privacy and governance constraints, and existing data asset inventories.
 Data product design depends on how the data will be structured, and how it will be componentized as a product, for consumption via services.

-• Engineering
+Engineering

-Data products are engineered by identifying, integrating, and collating the data from its sources, and then employing data masking (aka data anonymization) as needed.
 Web service APIs are created to provide consuming applications with the authority to access the data product, and pipelines are secured for delivering the data to its constituents.

-• Quality assurance
+Quality assurance

 The data is tested and validated to ensure that it’s complete, compliant, and fresh – and that it can be securely consumed by applications at massive scale.

-• Support and maintenance
+Support and maintenance

 Data usage, pipeline performance, and reliability are continually monitored, by local authorities and data engineers, to so issues can be addressed as they arise.

-• Management
+Management

-Chapter 04
+04

-Attributes of Data Mesh
+Attributes of data mesh

 Decentralization